How can we champion climate change work from the top and direct action?

 Bringing a new tool into decision making process is not easy; it requires both top-level buy-in but also understanding and compliance from officers.
 To assist with lead officers rating each segment accurately the tool is accompanied by detailed guidance with questions about each category carefully tailored in collaboration with representatives from key departments across the council.
 An Officer in the Carbon Neutral Cornwall Team has been placed in charge of developing and embedding this tool and is currently training all relevant staff in its use through meetings, conferences and lunch & learn sessions.

 - Webinar: Scrutinising climate action

 Climate change is a critical global problem that will impact environments everywhere and individuals across all levels of society.
-The challenge has been thrown into sharper relief by the impact of the COVID-19 pandemic, demonstrating the need for places and communities to become more resilient.
+The challenge has been thrown into sharper focus by the impact of the COVID-19 pandemic, demonstrating the need for places and communities to become more resilient.
 Within the local government sector, councils have been leading the response to climate change, but with many having declared a ‘climate emergency’ there is a need to show how they will prioritise and embed climate action in all policy areas.
 Scrutiny has a critical role to play in these cross-cutting issues, testing the assumptions in the development of climate action plans and securing political buy-in for sustained action.
 Scrutiny can also support the council to engage with partners and channel local views, as well as playing a formal accountability role as councils make public commitments to climate action.

-- Leadership Essentials: Climate Emergency
+- Leadership Essentials: Climate Emergency for Elected Members

-Featuring a range of inputs, practical sessions and discussions, the programme will explore themes including community engagement, action planning, current climate change issues and how councils can bring partners together to deliver meaningful changes.
+This programme will help elected Members (who take a lead on the climate emergency) to explore the crucial local leadership role in responding to the climate emergency.
+Featuring a range of inputs, practical sessions and discussions, the programme will explore themes including community engagement, action planning, current climate change issues and how councils can bring partners together.

 Past LGA event resources